 Working within a Community Arts and Cultural Development (CACD) framework, DADAA is a leading arts and health organisation that creates access to cultural activities for people with disability or a mental illness.
 DADAA offers targeted programs that include a broad range of traditional and new media projects in Western Australian communities.
 Our programs range from entry-level workshops for those with no arts experience to professional mentorships for advanced artists.
 Exhibition or broadcast of works is an outcome of most programs.

 DADAA has three arts and community centres – in Fremantle, Midland and Lancelin.
 Working in partnership with local governments and other organisations, this place-based approach creates environments that are welcoming to artists and audiences, and activates local urban, regional and rural spaces.

 DADAA works through significant local and cross-sector partnerships that bring arts and health together in a way that effectively responds to the needs of communities.
-DADAA also works actively in state and national audience development, disability advocacy, digital inclusion, and research and evaluation.
+DADAA also works actively in state and national audience development, disability advocacy, accessible programming, digital inclusion, and research and evaluation.